 From within the ad, select the option to view the Facebook post with comments.

-When that tab opens, you may need to add “business.” before “facebook.com” in the URL to open it in Business Manager (assuming you use Business Manager).
+When that tab opens, you may need to add “business.” before “facebook.com” in the URL to open it in Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More (assuming you use Business Manager).

 Keep that extra tab open and go back to the ad(s).